Skip to content

 sinchClient.start()

-In your SinchClientListener class:
+In your SinchClientListener implementation:

 override fun onCredentialsRequired(clientRegistration: ClientRegistration) {